 Gary Shipley’s work is often compared to Ballard for its single-minded estrangement of sense.
 Yet it refuses even more, the satisfactions of setting and psychology.
-It is sometimes marketed as ‘concept horror’ – which is accurate insofar as it is the concept which does most of the hurting here – remarked, disjointed, its grammatical lifelines sliced and diced.
+It is sometimes marketed as ‘concept horror’ – which is accurate insofar as it is the concept that does most of the hurting here – remarked, disjointed, its grammatical lifelines sliced and diced.
 In a sense it is one of the purest expressions of a formal disconnection of thought from thought.

-With a nod to the conventions of earlier horror, Shipley’s 2017 novel Warewolff has a first person prologue redolent of Lovecraft’s ‘The Call of Cthulhu’.
-Its narrator claims that what we are about to read are media transcripts documenting an alien, influence that can only be understood through its deformation of our bodies and speech.
+With a nod to the conventions of earlier horror, Shipley’s 2017 novel Warewolff! has a first person prologue redolent of Lovecraft’s ‘The Call of Cthulhu’.
+Its narrator claims that what we are about to read are media transcripts documenting an alien influence that can only be understood through its deformation of our bodies and speech.
 Ten thematic sections follow: buildings, eyes, families, sky, air, holes, rooms, distortion, screens, ghosts.

 We were stale the whole day and miniature in our cut-off legs.
 This was us christened as invalids.